Patriarchal blessing: Lineage

 As with the pre-1844 church led by Joseph Smith, an important part of patriarchal blessing in the LDS Church is the declaration of lineage.
 Members receiving the blessing are told to which of the twelve Israelite tribes they belong.
 Opinions differ as to whether the lineage is intended to mean literal ancestry, or whether the lineage is metaphorical or adoptive, as there are many recorded instances of children having a different lineage from their parents.
 Daniel H. Ludlow has said "in a patriarchal blessing, lineage is being declared ... when terms indicating direct descent are used, such as 'son of,' 'daughter of,' 'seed of,' 'blood of,' 'descendant of,' or 'from the loins of.'"
 The church also teaches that "[b]ecause each of us has many bloodlines running in us, two members of the same family may be declared as being of different tribes in Israel".
 In the early 19th and 20th centuries, members were more likely to believe they were literally descended from a certain tribe.

-After the priesthood ban, black people were still allowed patriarchal blessings but were denied declaration of lineage out of policy.
-However, the guidelines were inconsistent.
-In Brazil, this was interpreted to mean that if a patriarch pronounced a lineage, then the member was not a descendant of Cain and was therefore eligible for the priesthood, despite physical or genealogical evidence of African ancestry.
-After the 1978 revelation, patriarchs sometimes declared lineage in patriarchal blessings for black members, but sometimes they did not declare a lineage.
-Some black members have asked for and received new patriarchal blessings including a lineage.

-In 1961, the Church Historian's Office reported that other lineages had been given, including from Cain.
+In 1961, the Church Historian's Office reported that other lineages had been given, including from Cain to some Black members.
 In 1971, the Presiding Patriarch stated that non-Israelite tribes should not be given as a lineage in a patriarchal blessing.
 In a 1980 address to students at Brigham Young University, James E. Faust attempted to assure listeners that if they had no declared lineage in their patriarchal blessing, that the Holy Ghost would "purge out the old blood, and make him actually of the seed of Abraham."
 The overwhelming majority of blessings declare the recipient to be a member of the tribe of Ephraim or Manasseh.
 Ephraim is the dominant tribe declared for people of European descent and Manasseh dominates for Pacific Islanders and South Americans.
 Jews have typically been assigned to the tribe of Judah.

+Black people and patriarchal blessings

+In Elijah Abel's 1836 patriarchal blessing, no lineage was declared, but he was promised in the afterlife he'd be equal to his fellow members.
+Jane Manning James's blessing in 1844 gave the lineage of Ham.
+After the priesthood ban, Black people were still allowed patriarchal blessings but were denied declaration of lineage out of policy.
+However, the guidelines were inconsistent.
+In Brazil, this was interpreted to mean that if a patriarch pronounced a lineage, then the member was not a descendant of Cain and was therefore eligible for the priesthood, despite physical or genealogical evidence of Black African ancestry.
+In 1934, patriarch James H. Wallis wrote in his journal that he had always known that Black people could not receive a patriarchal blessing because of the temple and priesthood ban, but that they could, however, receive one without a lineage.

+After the 1978 revelation, patriarchs sometimes declared lineage in patriarchal blessings for Black members, but sometimes they did not declare a lineage.
+Some Black members have asked for and received new patriarchal blessings including a lineage.